 This EASY Chocolate Fudge recipe is simple to make using chocolate chips and marshmallows.
-I’ve got flavor variation ideas, and tips for freezing fudge or making it ahead.
+Plus, we have flavor variation ideas and tips for freezing fudge and making it ahead of time.

 Why this is the BEST fudge recipe:

-• Quick – With just 7 ingredients and 15 minute cook time, this is one of the fastest candy recipes to throw together!
+• Quick – With just 7 ingredients and 15 minute cook time, this is one of the fastest candy recipes to make.

-Add: Evaporated milk, sugar, and marshmallows to a saucepan.
-To a separate bowl, add chocolate chips, butter and vanilla.
+Add evaporated milk, sugar, and marshmallows to a saucepan.
+In a separate bowl, add chocolate chips, butter and vanilla.

-Boil: Stir the mixture in the saucepan and bring to a boil for about 10 minutes.
+Boil: Stir the mixture in the saucepan then bring to a boil for about 10 minutes.

-Chill: Pour mixture into your pan and chill in the refrigerator!
+Chill: Pour mixture into parchment lined pan and chill in the refrigerator, then cut in squares and enjoy or give as gifts.

 Storage, Make Ahead and Freezing Instructions: